Trying to turn customer insights and analytics data into business growth? Read our tips on how to extract more value from your data.

 5. Start Small, Keep Testing, Be Patient

 Do not bite off more than you can chew by taking on a large insight-gathering project at the beginning.
 Start with a small project that you can successfully complete.
 Use the experience garnered from this to execute larger projects.
 There are multiple ways you can gather insights.
-You should be willing to test out different methods to see which ones work best for your company.
+You should be willing to test out different methods and customer research software to see which ones work best for your company.
 This requires a lot of patience and persistence in order for you to get the best results.

 Related Post: MROC: The Market Research Online Community Explained